ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 Static link time TLS Relaxations
 --------------------------------

-Relaxation is a term used by the TLS literature such as ELFTLS_ to represent an optimization.
-AAELF64_ has used optimization for similar link-time instruction sequence optimizations.
-This document will use relaxation to be consistent with existing references.

-The static linker can relax a more general TLS model to a more constrained TLS model when the TLS variables meet the requirements for using the constrained model.

 The Relaxations described below can be automatically applied to code sequences in the executable.
 Relaxing from general dynamic will